avirajBevli/Portfolio-optimization/README.md

 # We provide technology driven portfolio optimization solutions
 ![](readme_images/ss1.png)

+#### Note: View the hosted WebApp at  -  http://alpha-portfolio-solutions.herokuapp.com/

 ## Approach :
 #### The user is given the option of selecting assets from BSE he wants to invest in
 ![](readme_images/ss2.png)